MatrixEditor/caterpillar/_sources/library/model/bitfield.rst.txt

     .. versionadded:: 2.5.0

+    Alias for the :attr:`B_GROUP_END` flag, used to indicate that the current bitfield group should be finalized.

+.. py:attribute:: NewGroup

     Alias for the :attr:`B_GROUP_NEW` flag, used to indicate that a new bitfield group should be started.

-.. py:attribute:: NewGroup

-    Alias for the :attr:`B_GROUP_END` flag, used to indicate that the current bitfield group should be finalized.

 .. autoclass:: SetAlignment
     :members:

+.. py:attribute:: DEFAULT_ALIGNMENT

+    Default bitfield group alignment in bits.
+The current default is ``8``.

 Bitfield Mixins
 ---------------